Divorce in australia

-If you and your spouse is separated but continue to live in the same house for 12 months before applying for the divorce, it is considered as “separation under one roof”.
-If you are in this situation, at the time of filing the divorce, you need to prove to the Court that you were separated during this period of time.
-In joint application you and your spouse will have to provide separate affidavits.
-In solo application, apart from your affidavit, another affidavit from an independent person is necessary.
+If you and your spouse are separated but continue to live in the same house for 12 months before applying for the divorce, it is considered as “separation under one roof”.
+If you are in this situation, at the time of filing the divorce, you need to prove to the Court that you were separated during this period.
+In the joint application, you and your spouse will have to provide separate affidavits.
+In solo application, apart from your affidavit, another testimony from an independent person is necessary.

-If you are married for less than two years, you will have to first attend a counseling with a family counselor or nominated counselor to discuss the odds of reconciliation with your spouse or you can seek the permission of the court to apply for divorce.
-At the time of applying for the divorce you should have completed two years from the date of your marriage.
+If you are married for less than two years, you will have to first attend counseling with a family counsellor to discuss the odds of reconciliation with your spouse, or you can seek the permission of the court to apply for divorce.
+At the time of applying for the divorce, you should have completed two years from the date of your marriage.
 Moreover, you and your spouse must have been separated for at least 12 months before applying for a divorce.

 Yes, it is possible for you to apply for a divorce in Australia if either you or your spouse regard Australia as your home and plan to live indefinitely in Australia.
 You can also apply for divorce if you are an Australian citizen or resident, or an Australian citizen by birth or descent or an Australian citizen by the grant of an Australia citizenship or ordinarily live in Australia and have done so for 12 months immediately before filing for divorce.

-Apart from the above requirement, you will have to produce in court a copy of your marriage certificate in English language.
-If the certificate is not in English you will have to provide a translation of it with necessary proof for the qualifications of the translator.
+Apart from the above requirement, you will have to produce in court a copy of your marriage certificate in the English language.
+If the certificate is not in English, you will have to provide a translation of it with necessary proof for the qualifications of the translator.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.